Quansight-Labs/ndindex/docs/multiaxis-indices.md

        [16, 20]])
 ```

 `:` serves as a convenient way to "skip" axes.
-It is by far the most common
+It is one of the most common
-slice that you will see in indices for this reason.
-It is important to
+types of indices that you will see in practice for this reason.
+However, it is
-remember that `:` is not special.
-It is just a slice, which picks every
+important to remember that `:` is not special.
+It is just a slice, which picks
-element of the corresponding axis.
-We could also replace `:` with `0:n`, where
+every element of the corresponding axis.
+We could also replace `:` with `0:n`,
-`n` is the size of the corresponding axis.
+where `n` is the size of the corresponding axis (see the [slices
+documentation](omitted)).

 ```py
 >>> a[0:3, 0:2, 0]